-One of our primary aims is to provide support for all those affected by the numerous injustices of the Family Court System.
+One of our primary aims is to provide support for all those affected by the numerous injustices of the family justice system.

-The adverse affects of this unjust system not only has detrimental affects on the mental health of affected children, but also on the targeted parents, step-parents and grandparents.
-A targeted family member, be a parent, grandparent, aunt or uncle who has been alienated against a child will experience feelings of grief and loss.
+The adverse affects of this unjust system not only have detrimental effects on the mental health of affected children, but also on the targeted parents, step-parents and grandparents.
+A targeted family member, be they a parent, grandparent, aunt or uncle who has been alienated against a child will experience feelings of grief and loss.

 First of all, realise that you are not alone.
 There are an incalculable number of family members out there that experience the same trauma.

 Amongst our team are parents affected by parental alienation and amongst them, qualified mental health professionals.*

 As a movement our aim is to provide support and/or advice in a number of ways:

 We have a dedicated Support Line.
 Please see here for full details.